Why do shoes slip at the heel?

 It can be really deflating when, rather than picking between shoes we think look the best, we have to narrow our choices to the handful of shoes that, seemingly randomly, keep our feet in place without blistering.

-While a lot of people experience heel slipping with brand new shoes, about a quarter of the population actually have a foot shape condition known as narrow heels that can make it chronically difficult to fit in shoes.
+While a lot of people experience heel slipping with brand new shoes, about a quarter of the population actually have a foot shape condition known as narrow heels that can make it chronically difficult to fit or stay in shoes.

 So, in light of that, let's do a little Q&A: